awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 Amazon RDS provides several metrics that you can use to determine how your DB instance is performing\.
 You can view the metrics on the summary page for your instance in Amazon RDS Management Console\.
 You can also use Amazon CloudWatch to monitor these metrics\.
 For more information, see [Viewing DB instance metrics](accessing-monitoring.md#USER_Monitoring)\.
 Enhanced Monitoring provides more detailed I/O metrics; for more information, see [Monitoring the OS by using Enhanced Monitoring](USER_Monitoring.OS.md)\.

 The following metrics are useful for monitoring storage for your DB instance:
 +  **IOPS** – The number of I/O operations completed each second\.
 This metric is reported as the average IOPS for a given time interval\.
 Amazon RDS reports read and write IOPS separately on 1\-minute intervals\.
 Total IOPS is the sum of the read and write IOPS\.
 Typical values for IOPS range from zero to tens of thousands per second\.
 +  **Latency** – The elapsed time between the submission of an I/O request and its completion\.
 This metric is reported as the average latency for a given time interval\.
-Amazon RDS reports read and write latency separately on 1\-minute intervals in units of seconds\.
-Typical values for latency are in the millisecond \(ms\)\.
-For example, Amazon RDS reports 2 ms as 0\.002 seconds\.
+Amazon RDS reports read and write latency separately at 1\-minute intervals\.
+Typical values for latency are in milliseconds \(ms\)\.
 +  **Throughput** – The number of bytes each second that are transferred to or from disk\.
 This metric is reported as the average throughput for a given time interval\.
 Amazon RDS reports read and write throughput separately on 1\-minute intervals using units of megabytes per second \(MB/s\)\.
 Typical values for throughput range from zero to the I/O channel's maximum bandwidth\.
 +  **Queue Depth** – The number of I/O requests in the queue waiting to be serviced\.
 These are I/O requests that have been submitted by the application but have not been sent to the device because the device is busy servicing other I/O requests\.
 Time spent waiting in the queue is a component of latency and service time \(not available as a metric\)\.
 This metric is reported as the average queue depth for a given time interval\.
 Amazon RDS reports queue depth in 1\-minute intervals\.
 Typical values for queue depth range from zero to several hundred\.

 Measured IOPS values are independent of the size of the individual I/O operation\.
 This means that when you measure I/O performance, you should look at the throughput of the instance, not simply the number of I/O operations\.

 ## Factors that affect storage performance<a name="CHAP_Storage.Other.Factors"></a>